KKL-JNF recently reopened Blue Valley Park (Emek HaTchelet) in Safed. And it has easy trails for families and harder ones for experienced hikers.

 The Blue Spring

 We took the trail to the highest point (marked as #4 on the map).
-And there, you can find the spring that gave the name to this valley.
+And there, you can find the spring that named this valley.

 Here the path splits in two, but either route will take us to the next station along the way, which is Ma‘yan HaTekhelet (“The Blue Spring”).
 The small tunnel that was dug beside the path at some point in the past and which is now lined with hewn stones was designed to increase the spring’s rate of flow, and its water was channeled into a plastered pool from which it flowed down to the small plots of land below.
 KKL-JNF has restored the pool and built a stone wall on the slope above it to prevent landslides or subsidence of the Meron-Tzfat Highway (Route no. 89), which passes close by.
 Ancient carobs and fruit trees planted beside the spring by KKL-JNF complete the pastoral scene.